ajm113/antTracker/README.md

 - Faster setup and execution!
 Simply add executable, and .env file and you are running!
 - Tiny and lightweight!
 Even run it on a pi server!
-- Works with major SQL servers.
+- Works with major SQL databases (MySQL, MariaDB, Postgres, SQLite3).
 - Works with populare key value databases such as Redis and Memcached.
+- Multiplatform
+- MIT Licensed!
+Use it for anything you want!
+Personal or commercially!

 # Supported Architectures